Tokoloshe: Mythology

 The advent of the phantom tokoloshe came about through Bantu folklore to explain why people inexplicably died while sleeping in their rondavels at night.
 Traditionally, these people slept on the floor on grass mats encircling a wood fire that kept them warm during sub-freezing cold winter nights on the highveld in the rarefied air.
 They never realized the fire was depleting the oxygen levels, leaving noxious carbon monoxide, which is heavier than pure air and sinks to the bottom.
 Eventually it was realized that anyone who happened to be sleeping in an elevated position escaped the deadly curse of the tokoloshe, which was described as a short man about hip high who randomly stole one's life in the night unless they were lifted to the height of their bed.

 "Some Zulu people (and other southern African tribes) are still superstitious when it comes to things like the supposedly fictional tokoloshe—a hairy creature created by a witch doctor to harm his enemies (also … known to bite off sleeping people's toes)."

 According to legend, the only way to keep the tokoloshe away at night is to put a few bricks beneath each leg of one's bed.

 Creation

-The client – usually a jealous person – will approach an evil witch doctor to take vengeance on someone.
-The client has to promise the soul of a loved one, but cannot choose who, as the tokoloshe will choose the soul it decides to take.
-The witch doctor locates a dead body to be possessed, piercing the eye sockets and brain with a hot iron rod so that it cannot think for itself, and sprinkling it with a special powder, shrinking the body.
-The tokoloshe is then let loose to terrorise its target, taking its payment of the soul of the client's loved one for weeks, months, or maybe years later.
+The client (typically a jealous individual) approaches a malevolent witch doctor to seek vengeance against someone.
+The client must promise the soul of a loved one but cannot choose which one, as the tokoloshe will select the soul it intends to take.
+The witch doctor locates a dead body to possess, piercing the eye sockets and brain with a hot iron rod to prevent the body from thinking for itself, and sprinkling it with a special powder that shrinks the body.
+The tokoloshe is then unleashed to terrorise its target, claiming the promised soul of the client's loved one for weeks, months, or possibly even years.